The following are EDEN USA, INCORPORATED (hereinafter referred to only as "Eden USA, Incorporated" or just "EDEN" or "PROVIDER") combined

 You agree to examine the rented items to find them to be in good condition and will return them in

-as good condition as when you received it, ordinary wear and tear excepted.
-You also agree
+as good condition as when you received it.
+Note that ordinary wear and tear is expected.
+You

-to return at once any equipment found not to be functioning normally.
-Provided that failure
+also agree to return at once any equipment found not to be functioning normally.
+Provided

 to (you) the renter; replace the defective equipment or refund that portion of the rental charges